Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 * Link an existing API to the created asset
 * Activate the asset to make it available to the Product Foundry
 * Organize your assets
-* Edit the asset without creating a new release
+* Edit the asset with or without creating a new release
 * Archive and delete an asset

 ## View assets